rustls/rustls/SECURITY.md

 Therefore 0.23.x, 0.22.x and 0.21.x will be updated, while 0.20.x and 0.19.x
 will not be.

+> [!NOTE]
-_Note: We use the date of `crates.io` publication when evaluating the security policy.
-For example, while the Rustls 0.20.0 GitHub release note was created Jul, 2023 the actual release in `crates.io` was published in Sept.
-2021._
+> We use the date of `crates.io` publication when evaluating the security
+> policy.
+For example, while the Rustls 0.20.0 GitHub release note was created
+> Jul, 2023 the actual release in `crates.io` was published in Sept.
+2021.

 ### Minimum Supported Rust Version